riraccuia/pig/README.md

 * `-mtu`: MTU size (default: 1300, adjust based on your network)
 * `-streams`: Number of multiplexed streams for supported protocols (default: 5)
 * `-retry`: Reconnection interval in seconds (default: 5)
-* `-bind-adapter`: Specific network adapter to bind to
 * `-I`: Network interface to use (e.g., wlan0, en0)

 ### WRED Configuration